This post may contain affiliate links. Please see our disclosure policy.

 TWO: Cook for around 8 minutes, stirring often, or until the aubergine is golden all over.
 Remove from the pan and tip into a bowl.
 Set aside.

-THREE: Add the 2 tablespoon olive oil to the pan along with the onion and a generous pinch of salt.
+THREE: Add the 2 tbsp olive oil to the pan along with the onion and a generous pinch of salt.
 Cook gently for 10-12 minutes until softened, adding the garlic for the final 2 minutes.
 Add a splash of water if anything is starting to catch.
 Tip in the cherry tomatoes and cook for 3-5 minutes, stirring occasionally, until starting to break down.

 FOUR: Return the aubergines to the pan then stir in the harissa.